7 Types Of Non-Verbal Emotional Abuse

 5. Criticising every single thing you do

-When all they do is criticize you all the time, no matter how hard you try to make them happy, that’s subtle emotional abuse right there.
+When all they do is criticize you all the time, no matter how hard you try to make them happy, that’s one of the many types of non verbal emotional abuse.

 Their criticism is excessive and never-ending and they never miss an opportunity to put you down.
 They claim that it’s for your own good, but all they want to do is make you feel horrible about yourself.